MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 No.
 #### Can an organization customize which licensed Remote Assist users can access the Remote Assist web app?
 No.
-#### Can an agent use the Dynamics 365 mobile app, instead of the mobile browser, to generate One-time Call links?
+#### Can an agent use the Dynamics 365 mobile app, instead of the mobile browser, to generate one-time call links?
 No – you may only access the web app via desktop web browser or mobile web browser.
 #### Can I embed the Dynamics 365 Remote Assist web app in Teams?
-If you want to join the One-time Call from your desktop, you may want to [embed the Remote Assist web app in Teams](https://docs.microsoft.com/dynamics365/teams-integration/teams-install-app#in-microsoft-teams-set-up-the-personal-dashboard) to minimize switching between the Remote Assist web app and the Teams desktop app.
+If you want to join the one-time call from your desktop, you may want to [embed the Remote Assist web app in Teams](https://docs.microsoft.com/dynamics365/teams-integration/teams-install-app#in-microsoft-teams-set-up-the-personal-dashboard) to minimize switching between the Remote Assist web app and the Teams desktop app.
 #### When the agent selects “Generate a link,” no pop-ups appear, and the agent is unable to copy the link to send to their customer.
 Each browser handles pop-ups differently.
 Please refer to browser-specific instructions to enable pop-ups for https://call.d365ra.com and for your organization’s tenant-specific environment URL.
 Please contact your administrator for your tenant-specific environment URL.
 #### Can an agent modify the instructions they copy and share with their customer?